bllguo/bllguo.github.io/_posts/2019-05-27-Statistical-tests.md

 title: Statistical Tests as Linear Models
 ---

-These are some quick and incomplete notes on a [fantastic post from Dr. Jonas Lindeløv](https://lindeloev.github.io/tests-as-linear/)
+These are some quick and incomplete notes on a [fantastic post from Dr. Jonas Lindeløv](https://lindeloev.github.io/tests-as-linear/) - many thanks for an enlightening read!

 ## Correlation as linear models